The great tablet vs laptop debate

 A laptop is built to do all the things a desktop computer can do, along with all the features of a desktop computer.
 It can run the same kind of operating system as a desktop computer, and it’s also designed with the ports, hard drive, disc drive, and keyboard that you’d find in a desktop.

-The only real difference between a desktop computer and a laptop is that the laptop has been folded into a smaller, portable device, but the components are mostly the same.
+The only real difference between a desktop computer and a laptop is that the laptop has been folded into a smaller, portable device, but the components are essentially the same.

 Comparing tablets and laptops